 What is Orthotic & Prosthetic Technology?

-The Orthotic & Prosthetic Technician fabricates, repairs and maintains devices to provide the best possible fit, function, and appearance in consultation with the practitioner.
+The Orthotic & Prosthetic Technician designs, fabricates, repairs and maintains devices to provide the best possible fit, function, and appearance in consultation with the practitioner.
 The technician is an expert in techniques and materials used to fabricate devices and is skilled in the use of tools and machines.

 Additional Information